 How Long Does a Tummy Tuck Last?

 Abdominoplasty surgery is designed to produce permanent effects; however, your lifestyle and habits can modify your results, as can the natural process of ageing.
-Pregnancy and childbirth, as well as significant weight gain, can alter your abdominal contours, which is why we recommend maintaining a healthy weight and waiting until you have finished building your family to have a tummy tuck.
+Pregnancy and childbirth, as well as significant weight gain, can alter your abdominal contours, which is why we recommend waiting until you have finished building your family to have a tummy tuck.
 Abdominoplasty should not inhibit your ability to get pregnant, so should you decide to have another child down the line, this procedure should have no impact on your fertility.

 Can I Get a Non-Surgical Tummy Tuck?

-If you are unsure whether tummy tuck surgery, a non-surgical treatment or an alternative procedure is best to meet your needs, Dr Milovic will gladly help you decide after an initial examination.
+While no existing non-surgical procedure can sculpt the abdomen to the same extent as abdominoplasty, certain treatments can achieve abdominal rejuvenation effects on a smaller scale.
+If you are unsure whether tummy tuck surgery, a non-surgical treatment, or an alternative procedure is best to meet your needs, Dr Milovic can help you decide after an initial examination.

 How much weight can I lose with a tummy tuck?

-While a tummy tuck can significantly improve the appearance of the abdomen, it is not a weight loss procedure and should not be considered as such.
+While a tummy tuck can significantly alter the appearance of the abdomen, it is not a weight loss procedure and should not be considered as such.
 Rather, the ideal tummy tuck candidate is relatively close to the average healthy weight for their body type and plans to follow a well-balanced diet and exercise regimen following the procedure.

 Does the Tummy Tuck® Belt work?